A groundbreaking study recently published in Nature Communications reveals new insights into modifiable risk factors for dementia.

 Beyond the effects on brain health, the study's findings have additional implications:

-• Public policy: The study highlights the need for public policy focused on reducing modifiable risk factors for dementia.
+- Public policy: The study underscores the need for public policy focused on reducing modifiable risk factors.
 This could include measures such as:

-• Medical research: The study opens a window to a future where the onset of dementia can be prevented or delayed significantly.
+- Medical research: The study opens a window to a future where the onset of dementia could be prevented or delayed significantly.
 Continued research and investigation will help us better understand the causes of the disease and develop more effective treatments.

 Future challenges: